 Change the third paragraph as follows:

 The TA field is the address of the STA transmitting the RTS frame or the bandwidth signaling TA of the STA transmitting the RTS frame.
 In an RTS frame transmitted by a VHT STA or an HE STA or an EHT STA in a non-HT or non-HT duplicate format to another VHT STA or HE STA or an EHT STA, the scrambling sequence carries the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT (see 10.3.2.7 (VHT and SIG RTS procedure)) and the TA field is a bandwidth signaling TA.
-In an RTS frame transmitted by an EHT STA in a non-HT duplicate format with bandwidth greater than 160 MHz to another EHT STA, theTBDfield in the SERVICE field carriers the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT as in Table 36-1 (TXVECTOR and RXVECTOR parameters)and the TA field is a bandwidth signaling TA.
+In an RTS frame transmitted by an EHT STA in a non-HT duplicate format with bandwidth greater than 160 MHz to another EHT STA, the B3, B5 and B6 bits in the scrambling sequence carriers the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT value of CBW320 as in Table 36-1 (TXVECTOR and RXVECTOR parameters)and the TA field is a bandwidth signaling TA.

 PS-Poll frame format